wellpro-paul/med-interviewer/readme.md

 # Conversational Medical Intake App (Prototype)

-This is a local prototype of a conversational medical intake app inspired by the Medical Symptoms Questionnaire (MSQ).
-It uses a chat interface powered by an LLM (OpenAI or Gemini) to interview patients in natural language.
+This is a local prototype of a conversational medical intake app.
+It uses a chat interface powered by an LLM (OpenAI or Gemini) to interview patients in natural language using questionnaires defined in FHIR Questionnaire JSON.

 ## Features
 - Multi-page app with navigation:
-  1. **Questionnaire Import:** Paste or upload a FHIR Questionnaire JSON or Markdown.
-Transform Markdown to FHIR JSON using Gemini LLM (no regex).
-Load the questionnaire for use in the interview.
+  1. **Questionnaire Import:** Paste, upload, or extract from PDF a FHIR Questionnaire JSON or Markdown.
+Transform Markdown or extracted PDF text to FHIR JSON using Gemini LLM (no regex).
+Upload FHIR JSON directly.
+Save the questionnaire to the catalog for use in the interview.
   2. **Chat Interview:** Conversational intake flow, driven by the loaded FHIR Questionnaire.
 Hybrid scoring system (0–4 scale) for each symptom.
+Chips-only UI for questions with a small number of options (configurable).
   3. **Logs:** View, download, or delete chat logs (Markdown and FHIR JSON) in a full-page UI.
+  4. **Catalog:** View, rename, delete, and start chat with any saved questionnaire.
+Toggle between raw JSON and a human-readable summary of questions/answers.
 - Responsive chat UI (works on mobile and desktop)
 - Adaptive, conversational intake flow
 - Local storage of responses and chat logs (Markdown and FHIR JSON, grouped by day/session)